jcorporation/myMPD/docs/configuration/configuration-files.md

 | scriptacl | string | MYMPD_SCRIPTACL | +127.0.0.1 | ACL to access the myMPD script backend: [ACL]({{ site.baseurl }}/configuration/acl), allows only local connections in the default configuration.
 The acl above must also grant access. |

 1. If http_port is disabled: The MPD curl plugin must trust the myMPD CA or certificate checking must be disabled.
 MPD fetches webradio playlist with http(s) from myMPD webserver.
-2. Only supporte if myMPD is compiled with SSL support.
+2. Only supported if myMPD is compiled with SSL support.

 ## SSL options